Most people who contract dengue or COVID-19 have mild illness and can recover at home, feeling better after a week.

 COVID-19 and dengue fever are both infections caused by viruses.
 Both conditions can cause fever and body aches in the affected individual.
 COVID-19 and dengue fever can cause mild to severe symptoms.
 At its worst, both conditions can lead to damage of multiple organ systems and even death.

-If you are experiencing any of the severe symptoms mentioned above, seek medical attention immediately at your nearest clinic or accident and emergency (A&E) department.
+If you are experiencing any of the severe symptoms mentioned above, seek medical attention immediately at your nearest clinic or Urgent Care Centre (UCC).
 Further tests or nasal swabs for COVID-19 may be required.

 Dengue fever is an illness caused by a virus that ranges from mild to severe in different people.
 In people who experience mild symptoms, they may be mistaken for other illnesses, such as the flu.
 Southeast Asia is one of the regions most commonly affected by dengue infections.